badugyamfi/badugyamfi-capstone_project_1/project_report.md

 The steps in the above jupyter notebook are summarized as follows:

 - First, all the data was uploaded directly to PostgreSQL.
-- Opened jupyter Set up the conda environment
+- Set up the conda environment and opened the jupyter notebook
--
+- Combined all the 21 different data into a single file using the **UNION** command
+- Eliminated all rows with null values
+- Eliminated all row whose start date is after the end data
+- Extracted the last 12 months of data for the study